colbyj/bride-of-frankensystem/docs/building/consent.rst

 Consent Forms
 =============

 BOFS provides four first-page route variants (with and without consent display, with and without condition assignment), a wrapper template you can override, and support for multi-stage consent.
-The consent response itself is not persisted — only the existence of a ``Participant`` row indicates that consent was given.
+Two facts about the default flow matter for IRB protocols: the consent response itself is not persisted — only the existence of a ``Participant`` row indicates that consent was given — and declines leave no record at all.
+If your protocol requires a stored consent record or a reportable refusal rate, see `What happens on decline`_.

 The default consent flow
 ------------------------